How to be Self-Sufficient

 a.k.a Permaculture Design Certificate (PDC) Course

-This 72 hour course is the international standard for permaculture certification.
+This 72 hr course is the international standard for permaculture certification.
 Thousands of people worldwide have completed this course which is either offered as a two week intensive, or more spread out over the course of several weeks or months.
-I have chosen to teach this course over the course of 7 months to allow for maximum infiltration of the ideas and principles, and to allow busy schedules to allow for the full uptake of information.
+I have chosen to teach this course online in a format that allows you to set your own pace.
+I feel that this allows for maximum infiltration of the ideas and principles, and to allow busy schedules to allow for the full uptake of information.
 This course is recognized and approved by the Permaculture Research Institute of Australia.

 A brief introduction to permaculture, as found on zaytunafarm.com:

 "Permaculture integrates land, resources, people and the environment through mutually beneficial synergies – imitating the no waste, closed loop systems seen in diverse natural systems.
 Permaculture studies and applies holistic solutions that are applicable in rural and urban contexts at any scale.
 It is a multi-disciplinary toolbox including agriculture, water harvesting and hydrology, energy, natural building, forestry, waste management, animal systems, aquaculture, appropriate technology, economics and community development."